-The member’s co-insurance is based on a percentage of your Arkansas Blue CrossInsert plan name applicable Schedule of Allowances and the member’s benefit structure.
-The member is responsible for all non-covered services (with exceptions as noted above – See Section II (C) of your Agreement).
+The member’s co-insurance is based on a percentage of your Insert plan name applicable Schedule of Allowances and the member’s benefit structure.
+The member is responsible for all non-covered services..
 You can collect the member’s co-insurance at the time of the visit or bill the member after you receive payment from us.

 Deductibles